midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Lepucki:** Yeah, I was not pregnant, then I was pregnant, then I was a mother; so I got the whole gamut of experience when I was writing the book.
 With my first book, my novella [<cite>If You’re Not Yet Like Me</cite>], which was actually about a woman who was pregnant — I was not pregnant when I wrote that book.
 I was secretly pregnant at my book party, I remember.

 **Kiesling:** Well, I am not going to say that some mystical pregnancy thing happened with your work — in fact, it probably has more to do with me as a reader in my current state — but it’s funny that for me, pregnancy wasn’t the salient feature of your novella.
 I actually just remembered that the character was pregnant.
 Whereas in <cite>California</cite>, there’s a sense of foreboding that feels very tied to the fact that Frida is pregnant.
 I mean, it’s a very atmospheric novel in any case, but the pregnancy really slotted in nicely with the general gloom.
 It has a pregnant vibe.
-It’s kind of like it is…pregnant with meaning.
+It’s kind of like it is…<em>pregnant with meaning</em>.

 **Lepucki:** Oh my god, you are a genius.